BUREAUDONALD-ORG/to-dont-list/content/frontpage/products/don’t-buy-this-book.md

 checkbox:
   smallText: Don’t Buy This Book
   text: Entrepreneurship for Creative People
-  title: Don’t Buy This Book
+  title: NEW // Don’t Buy This Book
 layout: horizontal-right
 ---
 What is more important to you: making a lot of money or doing something that makes you happy?
 If you want to make a lot of money, don’t buy this book.
 If you want to do what makes you happy and make a living doing it, then by all means, read this book.